onedata/op-worker/docs/oneprovider/REST_API/resources.rst

 Resources
 =========

-	REST-ish endpoint for interacting with Onedata.
+	REST-ish endpoint for interacting with onedata.

 Index